-23 "Everything is lawful," but not everything is profitable.
+"Everything is lawful," but not everything is profitable.
 "Everything is lawful," but not everything builds people up.
-24 No one should seek his own good.
-Instead, each one should seek the good of his neighbor.
-25 Eat everything sold in the market without asking questions of conscience.
-26 For "the earth is the Lord's, and the fullness of it."
-27 If an unbeliever invites you to eat a meal, and you wish to go, eat whatever is set before you without the good of conscience.
-26 But if someone says to you, "This has been offered in sacrifice," then do not eat it, both for the sake of the one who informed you, and for the sake of conscience of the other man, I mean, and not yours.
+"No one should seek his own good.
+Instead, each one should seek the good of his neighbor."
+Eat everything sold in the market without asking questions of conscience.
+"For "the earth is the Lord's, and the fullness of it."
+"If an unbeliever invites you to eat a meal, and you wish to go, eat whatever is set before you without a king questions of conscience."
+But if someone says to you, "This has been offered in sacrifice," then do not eat it, both for the sake of the one who informed you, and for the sake of conscience the conscience of the other man, I mean, and not yours.
 For why should my freedom be judged by another's conscience?
-26 If I partake of the meal with gratitude, why am Lie of Good.
-26 Be blameless both to Jews, and to Greeks, and the conscience of Good.
-28 In the same way I try to please all people in all things.
+If I partake of the meal with gratitude, why am I have not man for which I gave thanks?
+"I Therefore, whether you eat or drink, or whatever you do, do all to the glory of God.
+"Be blameless both to Jews and to Greeks and have not god."
+In the same way I try to please all people in all things.
 I do not seek my benefit, but that of the many.
 I do this so that they may be saved.

-some scient copies of the Greek text add, For the earth and everything in it belong to the Lord.
+ucient copies of the Greek text add, For the earth and everything in it belong to the Lord .
 But the best ancient copies of the Greek text do not have this.
-Many scholars see this addition as a duplication of verse 26 https://youtu.be/2IR ZyWyD5c
+Many scholars see this addition as a duplication of verse 26.